 Listed below are some reasons why you could use personal counselling for relationship issues and obtain some of the Benefits:

-- When a partner/spouse does not want to attend couples counselling however you feel it may be beneficial for you.
-Please note: these sessions are about helping you.
-You can express your feelings, concerns, or hurt and pain in a supportive, confidential and non-judgmental environment. see: My Approach
+- When a partner/spouse does not want to attend couples counselling however you feel it may be beneficial for you. see: My Approach

-- When you feel you are not coping or you have issues which cause stress to you and your partner or others.
+- When you feel you are not coping or you have issues which cause stress to you and others.

 - If you would like to understand more about yourself for future relationships.